-- 1. Increased Premiums: By action of the Board of Directors, all premiums scales have been increased by approximately 10%.
-Click here to reference the updated sliding scales. - 2.
-Searchable PDFs: The entire livestock handbook and the departmental excerpts have been produced in a searchable PDF format.
-Depending upon the PDF reader app or program that you are using, you can use the search bar to instantly locate the class, rule or policy that you are looking for. - 3.
-ShoWorks "Passport" Platform: The premiums software provider has discontinued support for the Passport exhibitor platform.
-Starting with the 2023 Fair, there will be only one way to access your entry records and that is through the user account that you will be creating this year and each year thereafter. - 4.
-New Standards for Ethical Behavior and Market Animal Care and Exhibiting Standards Plus Rules Barring Drug Use, Testing Process and Penalties: New rules have been adopted covering ethical behavior, care and exhibiting standards along with drug use, drug testing and associated penalties pertaining to market animals.
-The new rules appear HERE under Market Animal Rules, Sec.
+- Searchable PDFs: The entire livestock handbook and the departmental excerpts have been produced in a searchable PDF format.
+Depending upon the PDF reader app or program that you are using, you can use the search bar to instantly locate the class, rule or policy that you are looking for. - 2.
+ShoWorks "Passport" Platform Has Been Temporarily Discontinued: Any entries processed in Passport will not be accepted.
+The premiums software provider has discontinued support for the Passport mobile app/exhibitor platform.
+Although the app is still accessible to exhibitors, the only way that staff can access your entry records is through the user account that you create yearly.
+To enter, please click HERE. - 3.
+Continued Standards for Ethical Behavior and Market Animal Care and Exhibiting Standards Plus Rules Barring Drug Use, Testing Process and Penalties: Last year, new rules were adopted covering ethical behavior, care and exhibiting standards along with drug use, drug testing and associated penalties pertaining to market animals.
+The rules appear HERE under Market Animal Rules, Sec.
 H, Par.
 1. Separate FAQs can be found HERE.
-Implementing AMDUCA form is HERE and the Drug Use Notification and Test Sample Collection Form can be found HERE. - 5.
-New YQCA Submission Deadline: YQCA certification must be completed and proof of compliance must be submitted by June 1, 2023.
-Check HERE for additional information. - 6.
-Extravaganza is Moving to the Quillen Arena: Looking for a larger and safer venue for the ever popular Livestock Extravaganza, the location has been changed to the Quillen Arena this year when it will be held on Tuesday July 25, 2023 at 7:00PM.
-Click HERE for further information. - 7.
-Farm Name Animal Registrations and Impact on Maximum Number of Animals: If you enter and show animals that are registered under a farm name, business name, LLC, partnership or other type of business entity, you will be required to disclose the name(s) of the adult principal owners of the farm at the time you make your entries.
+Implementing AMDUCA form is HERE and the Drug Use Notification and Test Sample Collection Form can be found HERE. - 4.
+YQCA Submission Deadline: YQCA certification must be completed and proof of compliance must be submitted by June 1, 2024.
+Certificates will not be accepted past June 1, 2024.
+Check HERE for additional information. - 5.
+The Extravaganza Will Be Broadcasted: Following the success of last year's location change, the Livestock Extravaganza will take place again this year in the Quillen Arena, on Tuesday, July 23, 2024 at 7:00PM.
+The event will be broadcasted through various social media platforms; more information to come. - 6.
+Farm Name Animal Registration Information: If you enter and show animals that are registered under a farm name, business name, LLC, partnership or other type of business entity, you will be required to disclose the name(s) of the adult principal owners of the farm at the time you make your entries.
 These names will take on exhibitor status and be used by premiums staff in determining eligibility to show in a given class(es), earn premiums and receipt of credentials.
 Check HERE to view the new rule or HERE to access the FAQs pertaining to this new rule.
 As indicated in the FAQs, the new farm name animal registration rule does permit the multiple owners of the farm to show in pair or group classes.

-2023 LIVESTOCK SCHEDULE & EVENTS
+2024 LIVESTOCK SCHEDULE & EVENTS